open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions.Enrichment/README.md

 .NET component authors.
 Conversely, the methods that utilize `IServiceCollection` are for general library authors who may not have a reference to `TracerProviderBuilder` or who want to register enrichers with other general services.
-Anyway, both ways can be used withing the same app.
+Anyway, both ways can be used within the same app.

 In case you would like to use a comprehensive enricher class that may require injection or interaction with other classes, you may utilize either of these